 1. SEBI clearance

 The first stage in establishing a private mutual fund firm is to apply for authorisation from SEBI and get a registration certificate.
 Following that, the application has to be approved by the Securities and Exchange Commission.
-After receiving permission, one has to have enough operating capital to maintain the company.
+After obtaining permission, the company must have sufficient operating capital to sustain itself.

 2. Examine Investment Companies